Discover a Wilder Side of Costa Rica on a Guided Adventure into Remote Natural Realms

 reserve on Costa Rica’s remote south Pacific coast. squirrel monkeys, howler monkeys, white-faced capuchins

 and sloths swing through the trees, and 270 bird species thrive in the lush habitat.
-Accessible only by private plane, secluded Tiskita is the only accommodation in this undeveloped area.
+Secluded Tiskita is the only accommodation in this undeveloped area.
 Tiskita’s hand-built cabins, crafted from fallen hardwood trees, survey the sea from a high ridge.
 Meals are prepared with fresh

 local fare, including more than 125 types of organic tropical fruit grown on the estate.
 On a hike through the grounds, we’ll examine a wide array of exotic fruit trees, and, if certain fruits are in season, we may get to taste some unfamiliar varieties.
 This is also an excellent chance to see birds and monkeys that are attracted to the orchards and open areas.
 We’ll also take an in-depth rain forest